GFA-DIU/OpenSource4Impact/README.md

 ## Open Source checklist by project stage
-<em>As you will see below, we are back to the question on general digital projects versus specifically open source.
-Maybe we could have a very brief general point and below each of them something like: specific to consider for open source choices....?
-Or kick out all the general stuff</em>

 ### Prefeasibility and feasibility stage
 The (pre)feasibility stage can set the stage for a possible preference on open source.
 This choice should be based on: